Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated

 \section{Determining What to Match}

-So far, we characterize theoretical results that show the bias and variance in terms of population-level parameters, e.g., $\beta_{\theta, t}, r_{\theta | x}$, etc. In this section, we outline how to estimate the bias and variance based on the theoretical results from Sections \ref{section: univariate results} and \ref{section: multivariate results}, and then discuss practical considerations for deciding when and what to match on based on our estimated bias and variance.
+So far, we characterize theoretical results that show the bias and variance in terms of population-level parameters, e.g., $\beta_{\theta, t}, r_{\theta | x}$, etc. While we theoretically accommodate a multi-dimensional latent variable for general mathematical insights, in this section, we recommend using a single latent variable $\theta$ that can arbitrarily capture any degree of confounding in practice unless applied researchers have specific priors regarding the latent information.
+Doing so makes the reliability term more interpretable and if applied researchers are interested, it also allows them to assess the quality of pre-treatment outcomes by directly estimating the reliability (see Proposition \ref{Prop: Relative Absolute Bias Reduction Pair 2} for the estimator of the single individual reliability term).

+In the following subsections, we first present estimation strategies (Section \ref{section: Estimation Strategies}) to quantify pairwise reductions in bias, variance, and MSE based on the theoretical results from Sections \ref{section: univariate results} and \ref{section: multivariate results}.
+We then discuss practical considerations for determining when and what variables to match on in Section \ref{section: Practical guidance}.